docker-mailserver/docker-mailserver/docs/content/config/advanced/maintenance/update-and-cleanup.md

 ## Automatic Update

-Docker images are handy but it can get a a hassle to keep them updated.
+Docker images are handy but it can become a hassle to keep them updated.
 Also when a repository is automated you want to get these images when they get out.

 One could setup a complex action/hook-based workflow using probes, but there is a nice, easy to use docker image that solves this issue and could prove useful: [`watchtower`](https://hub.docker.com/r/containrrr/watchtower).